chethanH-2004/Agriculture-Data-Preprocessing-and-Visualization/README.md

 # 📥 Data Acquisition Methods

+The dataset used in this project was obtained from Kaggle and contains agricultural crop production information across different states, districts, crops, and seasons in India.

+🔗 Dataset Source:
+:contentReference[oaicite:0]{index=0}

-The dataset was obtained from publicly available agricultural data sources in CSV format.
-The dataset was imported into Python and analyzed using libraries such as:
+The dataset was downloaded in CSV format and imported into Python using the Pandas library for preprocessing and exploratory data analysis.

-- Pandas
+The dataset includes:
-- NumPy
+- crop production information
-- Matplotlib
+- cultivated area details
-- Seaborn
+- agricultural yield values
-- Scikit-learn
+- seasonal crop data
+- state and district-wise records

 ---

 # 📊 Analysis